Using Astrometry to Break Degeneracies in Stellar Surface Mapping

 Light-curve inversion has been widely used for mapping stellar surfaces, but it suffers from degeneracies, particularly in constraining spot latitude \citep{ekeri, kovari, Walkowicz_2013, Davenport_2015, rottenbacher}.
 Using the astrometric kernel, we demonstrate that astrometry (first moments of a stellar point-spread function) measures a different set of spherical-harmonic surface modes than light curves (zeroth moments), thereby breaking degeneracies in surface mapping with photometry alone.
 Light curve data measures even-degree $l$ harmonics that are symmetric about the equator \citep{cowan}.
 In contrast, astrometry measures odd-degree $l$ harmonics that are antisymmetric about the equator and introduce asymmetries in the photo-center.
-Furthermore, astrometry measures two independent components of the photo-centre motion (x and y), providing information that constrains both latitude and longitude of a starspot.
+Furthermore, astrometry measures two independent components of the photo-centre motion (x and y), constraining both latitude and longitude of a starspot.
 In spherical-harmonic terms, for a star viewed from the equator, among odd-degree $l$ harmonics, the $x$ direction component measures odd-order $m$ harmonics and the $y$ direction, even-order $m$ harmonics, while photometry only measures even degree $l$ and even-order $m$ harmonics.
-For a star with an inclined rotational axis, photometry and astrometry remain complementary by still only observing even- and odd-degree spherical harmonics, respectively.
-This means that when astrometry and photometry measurements are combined, both contribute unique information about the stellar surface, thus improving the surface inversion accuracy.
-However, the sensitivity of photometry and astrometry to spherical harmonic order $m$ changes with inclination.
-Through quantifying the resulting change in the rank of the forward model, we show that interior inclinations $\beta \in (0, \pi/2)$ carry the most recoverable surface information.
-A larger rank equates to a smaller nullspace, meaning fewer possible stellar surfaces can produce the measured astrometric signal, and the surface inversion is better constrained.
-Interior inclinations achieve a substantially higher rank ($\sim 4L$) than equator-on ($2L$) or pole-on limits ($2$), which carry less information for both astrometry and photometry.
-Viewing the star pole-on carries the least surface information, and any astrometric signal will be purely circular, while photometry can only obtain the mean flux.